Sagar division

 Sagar Division is an administrative geographical unit of the state of Madhya Pradesh, India.
 The city of Sagar is its administrative headquarters.
 As of 2023, the division consists of the districts of Sagar, Chhatarpur, Damoh, Panna, Tikamgarh, and Niwari.

 Sagar division contains part of the cultural Bundelkhand region of Madhya Pradesh, which contains historical sites such as Khajuraho and Orchha.
-The Ken River, Betwa River and Dhasan River are the major rivers of the Division.
+The Ken, Betwa, Dhasan and Sunar are the major rivers of the Division.